Challenge

 Analysis of the web analytics data and call center data helped us determine where to focus optimization efforts, and where customers seem to have the most confusion.
 Customer input and interviews with the Customer Service team validated our data and provided context to create our hypotheses.
 Researchers and user experience designers then used the research findings to create personas and scenarios the website would need to support.
 The optimization strategy was then aligned with specific pinpoints discovered in the customer journey.

-Catalyst believed that if existing content were up-leveled to be more contextually relevant and placed on pages where users encounter the most questions, users would have fewer areas of confusion, and be more empowered to find answers on the website.
-To test this hypothesis the Catalyst content and copy team clarified the language and messaging and ensured the proper supporting materials are available at critical touchpoints.
+Concentrix believed that if existing content were up-leveled to be more contextually relevant and placed on pages where users encounter the most questions, users would have fewer areas of confusion, and be more empowered to find answers on the website.
+To test this hypothesis, our content and copy team clarified the language and messaging and ensured the proper supporting materials are available at critical touchpoints.

 User research showed that users that had questions about billing were unable to find the content they needed.
 Essential content could address these questions without having to be specific to their accounts and could prevent their need to call.
 Answering common questions is a win-win that often gets missed with sites that aren’t built around the customer and content.